 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

 I’m a self-professed geek, a MacGyver fan who thinks we should be hiring a lot more IT-MacGyvers.
 I started at Booz Allen 25 years ago, before there was even an internship program, and ended up coding and being part of a client deliverable.
 It was great—so great that I joined Booz Allen straight after graduation and have been here ever since.
+(That client I helped deliver for is still our client 25 years later.)

 Why are you passionate about the work you do at Booz Allen?
 When I was an engineering student, I thought I’d always be approaching problems with an engineering solution.
 I’ve come to realize that sometimes the solution is political, or financial, or both.
 It’s a broadening of perspective, and the multifaceted nature of my work excites me.